Olympic Tennis Event | Paris 2024 | ITF

 2016 Rio

-Since tennis returned to the Olympics in 1988, just one singles player and three doubles teams have won gold medals without dropping a set:
+Since tennis returned to the Olympics in 1988, just two singles players and three doubles teams have won gold medals without dropping a set:

 Player(s) Event Year & Venue